-A carpal boss, also known as a carpometacarpal boss or a bossing, is a bony lump on your wrist where your finger bones meet the bones of your arm.
+A carpal boss, also known as a carpometacarpal boss or a bossing, It's a bony lump where the finger bones meet the wrist.
 It may be painful, but it will be a firm, immobile lump.
-Carpal bossing can be mistaken for other, more serious problems like ganglion cysts or tumors, so it’s important to understand the difference.
+Carpal bossing can be mistaken for other problems like ganglion cysts, which are generally benign, or tumors, which are more serious.
+So it’s important to understand the difference.

 What Causes a Carpal Boss?

 There isn’t one specific cause of a carpal boss.
 However, there are several conditions that may be related to the formation of a bossing, including:

 Atypical bone formation.
 If your wrist bones formed incorrectly when you were born, then you may have or develop a carpal boss.

 Arthritic conditions.
 Conditions like osteoarthritis can damage the cartilage in your joint, leading bones to rub together and possibly form bone spurs.
 In the wrist, this may appear as a bossing.

 Overuse.
 If you use your wrist heavily in a repetitive way, you may irritate the joint bone and cartilage and develop a bossing from overuse.

 Injuries.Wrist sprains, broken bones in the hand and wrist, and other injuries can all cause you to develop a carpal boss.

 Impact of a Carpal Boss on Your Health

 Most carpal bosses are completely benign.
 They lead to a lump on your wrist and nothing more.
 They can occur on one or both wrists, depending on what caused them.